jeffkmaina/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 101-print_comb4.c is a program that prints all possible different combinations of three digits.

-File 102-print_comb5.c is a program that prints all possible combinations of two two-digit numbers.
+File 102-print_comb5.c is a program that prints all possible combinations of two two-digit numbers